biobakery/humann/readme.md

 * `$TABLE` = merged gene families output for two or more samples (tsv format)
 * Run with `-h` to see additional command line options

-The HUMAnN2 script ``humann2_strain_profiler`` can help explore strain-level variation in your data.
-This approach assumes you have run HUMAnN2 on a series of samples and then merged the resulting ``*_genefamilies.tsv`` tables with ``humann2_merge_tables``.
+The HUMAnN 2.0 script ``humann2_strain_profiler`` can help explore strain-level variation in your data.
+This approach assumes you have run HUMAnN 2.0 on a series of samples and then merged the resulting ``*_genefamilies.tsv`` tables with ``humann2_merge_tables``.
 Cases will arise in which the same species was detected in two or more samples, but gene families within that species were not consistently present across samples.
 For example, four samples may contain the species *Dialister invisus*, but only two samples contain the gene family ``UniRef50_Q5WII6`` within *Dialister invisus*.
 This is a form of strain-level variation in the *Dialister invisus* species: one which we can connect directly to function based on annotations of the ``UniRef50_Q5WII6`` gene family.

 ``humann2_strain_profiler`` first looks for (species, sample) pairs where (i) a large number of gene families within the species were identified (default: 500) and (ii) the mean abundance of detected genes was high (default: mean > 10 RPK).
 For species that meet these criteria, we can infer that absent gene families are likely to be truly absent, as opposed to undersampled.
 Simulations suggest that the cutoff of 10 RPK results in a false negative rate below 0.001 (i.e. for every 1000 genes identified as absent, at most one would be present but missed due to undersampling).
 For a given species, if at least two samples pass these criteria, the species and passing samples are sliced from the merged table and saved as a strain profile.